 Taxation and accounting are not only number-oriented but, with the growing importance and use in accountancy of mathematical methods and statistical tools, a background in mathematics and statistics is strongly recommended for Taxation and Accounting majors.

 Students with very good Year 13 results in accounting may be offered direct entry to 200-level Accounting courses at the discretion of the Head of Department of Accounting and Information Systems.

-The first-year, 100-level courses required in order to complete a Bachelor of Commerce majoring in Taxation and Accounting are:
+The first-year, 100-level courses required to be taken for a Bachelor of Commerce majoring in Taxation and Accounting are: